An unsecured loan is a loan that is not secured by collateral, such as a car, a home, or savings in a bank account.

 How to compare unsecured personal loans

-The key features to look at when shopping for a secured loan are the APR, the origination fee, and the length of the loan’s term.
+The key features to look at when shopping for an unsecured loan are the APR, the origination fee, and the length of the loan’s term.

 Annual percentage rates